 Wolff says that during his initial engagement with customers, he will often ask what the key impediments are to executing a continuous delivery pipeline.
 For most customers, the roadblock is some manual process, often part of the user acceptance testing phase, that requires human intervention.
 As long as human intervention is required, continuous delivery becomes interrupted delivery.

 So automation is clearly near and dear to Wolff's heart, but in order to have confidence in an automated deployment, a software project must have a thorough and comprehensive set of tests, which is why Wolff's continuous integration book, along with the interview he had with TheServerSide, is replete with a discussion of how important testing is to the whole continuous delivery process.
-And of course, when you start talking about testing and automation, the inevitable result is a discussion about effective DevOps.
+And of course, when you start talking about test tools and automation frameworks, the inevitable result is a discussion about effective DevOps.

 Automation, testing and effective DevOps